-Following the 1989 end of the Pinochet dictatorship (see p.
-12 of History and Myth), Chile had a relatively smooth transition to a multi-party democracy, with center-left or leftist parties holding power until 2010.
+Following the 1989 end of the Pinochet dictatorship (see History and Myth), Chile had a relatively smooth transition to a multiparty democracy, with center-left or leftist parties holding power until 2010.
 That year, Sebastián Piñera became Chile's first democratically-elected conservative President since 1958.
 Although Socialist Michelle Bachelet held the Presidency from 2014-18, center-right ideologies resumed predominance with Piñera's 2018 return to office.